 I walked back to Mom.
 She gazed at me with disbelief after Jim breezed right by her and into the basement.
 I shook my head.
 “Don’t take it personally.
 He’s really concerned about Connor.”

 “Are you okay?
 You don’t look well.”

-"The whole time travel thing is a little hard to grasp," I said as I walked into the house, admitting my mortality.
-"It's getting a little too real for me.
-Seeing Eldersburg the way it is now, or the way it was, I don't know how to process it."
+“The whole time travel thing is a little hard to grasp,” I said admitting my mortality.
+I walked into the house.
+“It’s getting a little too real for me.
+Seeing Eldersburg the way it is now, or the way it was.
+I don’t know how to process it.”

 I proceeded down the stairs into the basement.
 Mom followed.
 “The way it was,” Mom repeated.
 “I suppose it is a lot different in the next century.”

 “You could say that,” I said.
 “I wish there was a way I could go to PJs Pub before I leave and have their pizza one more time.”

 “Yeah, sometime in the 90s I think.
 Eventually it becomes an enclosed mall and everything changes.”

 Mom said nothing.
 I walked over to Jim who was using a device I didn’t recognize.
 He used it to take readings from an unconscious Connor.